ClouDesire/docusaurus/docs/customer-cloud-credentials.md

 * Create a new secret with the `New client secret` button, selecting your preferred expiration for this credential
 * Copy secret `Value` and paste it on the Cloudesire `Credential` field

+### Grant access to Subscription (one per subscription)

-* Go back to the dashboard and access the `Subscriptions` section, then enter your subscription
+* Go to the Azure dashboard
+* Access the `Subscriptions` section, then enter your subscription
 * Copy `Subscription ID` and paste it on the Cloudesire `Endpoint` field in the form of `https://management.azure.com/subscriptions/<subscription-id>`
 * Go in the `Access control (IAM)` section of your subscription and select `Add a role assignments`